Upcoming U.S. Supreme Court cases could curb colleges’ use of affirmative action - NewsBreak

 A 2020 study from researchers at the University of Washington and Brookings Institution found “persistent declines in the share of underrepresented minorities” at flagship universities in the states with an affirmative action ban.

-This is despite efforts in some colleges to try other tactics to help make their colleges more diverse, like admitting the top 10 percent of each high school class or accounting for socio-economic status.
+This is despite efforts in some colleges to try other tactics to help make their colleges more diverse, like admitting the top 10% of each high school class or accounting for socioeconomic status.

 “The danger is a Supreme Court decision that outlaws affirmative action or racial awareness as a college builds a class of students at a school, will result in lower enrollment, especially of Black students, at our most elite colleges,” said Robert Shireman, who studies higher education as a fellow at The Century Foundation.